 10, 106 – Wheeeeee!
 As an aside, when you hover your mouse over the bars (see below), they show you which sign-up is responsible for those subscribers.
 Cool.

 I’m not doing anything very different since leaving Mailchimp except using ConvertKit* to offer multiple free PDFs.
 Remember those lessons on compounding interest in Economics class?
 Well, this is the same principle.
 If you put out a new post every 2 weeks or so with a sign-up box in it, they will start to bring in more and more subscribers.
 Every one of those posts lives on at your blog and continues to bring you new readers, who if you are lucky, will share their inbox with you.

-I also went back to my OLD POSTS and updated all of them with free downloads.
+I also went back to my old posts and updated all of them with free downloads.
 In some cases, the PDF was just a copy of the blog post itself, so not much work was required.
 I routinely have people ask if I have PDF versions of my posts as they like to save and print them to use at the sewing machine.
 This solves that need and brings in more subscribers at the same time.
-Win, win 🙂 If you’ve already got free patterns or tutorials on your blog, you could easily spend a day and add a free PDF download offer to those posts and get the compound interest effect working for you.
+Win, win 🙂 If you’ve already got free patterns or tutorials on your blog, you could easily spend a few hours and add a free PDF download offer to those posts and get the compound interest effect working for you.

 Email is where the party’s happening.
 People are spending less time reading blogs (unless your email directs them to your post) and only a small percentage of your Facebook or Instagram audience will see your posts.
 I don’t know about you, but I check my email every day.
 And I read every single thing I get.
 If you want to connect with your readers, their inbox is where you want to be.
 They will appreciate being up to date with everything you’re up to!

 P.S.
-If you’re not already on my list and would like to see what it looks like from the readers’ point of view, sign up via the boxes below (you can easily unsubscribe once you’ve seen how it works):
+If you’re not already on my list and would like to see ConvertKit in action from a reader’s point of view, sign up via the boxes below (you can easily unsubscribe once you’ve seen how it works):